jake-yukich/luxst/README.md

 # Luxst

 Luxst is a simple ray tracer implemented in Rust.
 It currently serves as an entrypoint into both computer graphics algorithms and the Rust language.
+Maybe one day it'll be a full-fledged, production-ready, and efficient ray tracer.

 Basic ray-traced scene: